farhaven/wireless/readme.md

 file.
 The earlier a network appears, the higher is its priority.
 If an SSID is visible multiple times (such as in campus networks), the access point with the strongest RSSI is chosen.

+If the keyword `verbose` is given in the configuration file, the name of the network that is being configured will be printed to the standard error stream.